-Dickinson Parks and Recreation District changed health insurance and other benefits providers effective January 1, 2021.
-Due to the change and timing of premium payments there is a prepaid health insurance asset on the financial statements.
-Premiums are collected on the first of the month for the current month.
+Due to the timing of premium payments there is a prepaid health insurance asset on the financial statements.
+Premiums are due on the first of the month for the current month.
 Dickinson Parks and Recreation District collects the employee portion of the premium a month before the premium is due.